Purpose of This Guideline

-The most commonly used ART drugs are targeted to inhibit the activity of three specific viral enzymes: the protease, RT, and integrase.
-Mutations have been identified that interfere with the ability of one or more ART agents to inhibit viral protein activity, thus rendering the virus resistant to the drug(s).
-HIV resistance mutations and mechanisms for less commonly used ART drugs that target fusion and viral entry have also been identified.
+The most commonly used ART drugs are targeted to inhibit the activity of 3 specific viral enzymes: protease, reverse transcriptase, and integrase.
+Mutations have been identified that interfere with the ability of 1 or more ART agents to inhibit viral replication, thus rendering the virus resistant to the drug(s).
+HIV resistance mutations for less commonly used ART drugs that target fusion, viral entry, and capsid formation have also been identified.

-New resistance mutations and the emerging clinical significance of these mutations frequently change.
-Several resources are available for more information on drug resistance mutations and resistance testing, including:
+As new ART drugs are developed and knowledge about the clinical significance of resistance mutations evolves, consulting the following resources for information on drug resistance mutations and resistance testing may be useful:

 - Stanford University HIV Drug Resistance Database

-- IAS-USA 2014 Update of the Drug Resistance Mutations in HIV-1
+- International Antiviral Society-USA 2022 Update of the Drug Resistance Mutations in HIV-1

 - HIV Resistance Response Database Initiative